The Dangers of Gum Disease: Tooth Loss & More

 Some people use specially designed brushes that can slide beneath braces wires, and they use water jets in place of flossing.

 But it's very difficult to keep teeth perfectly clean and gums very healthy, while wearing braces.
-Aligners can be a better choice, as you can remove the trays each time you need to clean your teeth.
+Teeth aligners can be a better choice, as you can remove the trays each time you need to clean your teeth.
 Aligners also leave your teeth bare during cleaning, so you can fully address each important surface.

 If you spot warning signs of gum disease, visit your doctor right away.
 And know that a yearly visit to a dentist is important for your overall oral health.
 Regular cleanings performed by a professional can remove bacteria and plaque before they worsen.